-This Compensation Discussion and Analysis discusses our historical compensation program and practices in effect for 2022, supplemented by information regarding compensation actions taken after December 31, 2022 in connection with the Merger and related transactions.
+This Compensation Discussion and Analysis discusses our historical compensation program and practices in effect for 2023, supplemented by information regarding certain compensation actions taken after December 31, 2023.

 Compensation Philosophy and Guiding Principles

 Our compensation programs are designed to foster a strong pay-for-performance culture by ensuring we balance emphasis on near-term and long-term performance.
 The Compensation Committee, and the Board as a whole, believe this approach is essential given the nature of our portfolio of assets and investment opportunities.